...

 Texture Tips & What to Pair It With

-Getting the texture right makes this drink irresistible.
+Getting the texture right makes this Iced Mango Matcha Latte irresistible.
 You want a balance: not too thick, not too watery.
 Here’s how:

 • Milk choice matters: Oat milk gives creaminess; almond milk keeps it light.